NilsBerni/democritus/README.md

 ## User Manual

+### Downloads for Testing and Performing Experiments
+- [Raw Datasets](hhttps://github.com/NilsBerni/RealLifeEventLogs): Contains all raw data we used and tested.

+### Applying the User Interface

+### Applying the Framework

 ### !!!WARNING!!!
 We cannot guarantee a stable execution over the user interface.
 Due to its long execution times, testing all event logs, implementations and parameters would take multiple person-months.